-The game comprises of a 4 piece jigsaw desert island play board, 4 treasure chests, 36 golden coins, 4 Pesky Pirate character play pieces, a Parrot play piece, a Jolly Roger play piece, 5 plastic bases for the play pieces to stand in, and a spinner.
+The game comprises a 4 piece jigsaw desert island play board, 4 treasure chests, 36 golden coins, 4 Pesky Pirate character play pieces, a Parrot play piece, a Jolly Roger play piece, 5 plastic bases for the play pieces to stand in, and a spinner.

-The board and play pieces are made of thick board, so will withstand being played with by younger children.
+The board and play pieces are made of a thick board, so will withstand being played with by younger children.

 We picked our treasure treasures – a good test of colour recognition skills as each chest has a different colour octopus guarding it.
 The treasure chests are made of thinner card than the other play pieces in this game.
 You would probably want to keep them away from very young children to ensure they didn’t get ripped.

 You then put a piece of gold on each space around the board except those with footprints on, and place the remaining ‘pieces of eight’ in the centre of the desert island.
 You decide whether the Pirate or Jolly Roger will be trying to steal your treasure, and he guards the central stash.

 Pick your Pesky Pirate companions, place them on the footprints nearest to you and you are ready to begin!

 I have to say that the bases for the play pieces are great, they are made of thick plastic and the play pieces fit in really easily.
 There’s no risk of damage and the pieces stay in the bases really well.

 My son, as the youngest, got to spin first.

 The aim of the game is to collect as many gold coins as you can.
 If you spin a number then your Pesky Pirate moves around the board that many places and if you land on a coin, you claim it as your treasure and stow it safely away in your treasure chest!

 The plastic gold coins have images of skull and crossbones on one side and a pirate ship on the other.
 My son thought this was great and we discussed bringing our pirate ship into play to whisk the treasure chests away at the end of the game.
 I love games that stimulate the imagination.